 Metastatic prostate cancer often spreads to the bones.
 Bone scans can find cancer spots before they show up on an ordinary X-ray.
 For this test, a tiny amount of radioactive liquid is put into a vein, usually in your arm.
 After the injection you will have to wait up to 3 hours.
 A scan is then taken of all the bones in your body.
 Abnormal bone takes up more radioactive liquid than normal bone.
 These areas will show up on the scan and are known as 'hot spots'.
 The scan can also show bone changes like arthritis.

 It's nice to have someone with you to keep you company if you're having this test, as it takes a while and involves a bit of waiting around.

 You may have bone X-rays if the bone scan shows up ‘hot spots’.
 These X-rays will help to confirm if the cancer has spread or not.
 A chest X-ray may be done to check your general health.

 A scan that uses magnetic energy to build up a picture of the tissues in your chest, abdomen and pelvis.
 During the scan you will lie inside a tunnel-like machine.

-A type of X-ray that gives a detailed picture of the tissues around your chest, abdomen and pelvis.
+This is a special type of X-ray that builds up a detailed picture of the tissues around your chest, abdomen and pelvis.
+The scan is painless

 These tests will help your doctor to decide on the best treatment for you.